Dane Evans

-Stephen Dane Evans (born November 19, 1993) is an American professional Canadian football quarterback for the BC Lions of the Canadian Football League (CFL).
+Stephen Dane Evans (born November 19, 1993) is an American former professional football quarterback who played for six seasons in the Canadian Football League (CFL).
+He was a member of the Philadelphia Eagles, Hamilton Tiger-Cats, and BC Lions.
 He played college football at Tulsa.
-He has also been a member of the Philadelphia Eagles and Hamilton Tiger-Cats.

 College career

 Evans passed for 3,102 yards as a sophomore in 2014.
 In 2015, he completed 305 of 485 passes for 4,332 yards and 25 touchdowns and ranked eighth among NCAA Division I FBS quarterbacks in passing yardage.
 As a senior, he passed for 3,348 yards and 32 touchdowns.